From the evaluator behind 100,000+ pairs and the creator of the Shoemetrics grading system.

 Roughly 80% of the tags I evaluate come from China and Vietnam, with slightly more from Vietnam.
 The shift tells a story about tariffs and how they've reshaped the sneaker supply chain.

 Updated font structure with UPC barcode present.
 Six-digit style codes became universal.
-This is the era where Nike's tag system stabilized into a predictable, verifiable format — making authentication through tag comparison significantly more reliable.
+Nike added nikebetterworld.com branding to tags during this period.
+This is the era where Nike's tag system stabilized into a predictable, verifiable format - making authentication through tag comparison significantly more reliable.

 Style Codes & Colorway Suffixes